xasopheno/weresocool/README.md

 Make cool sounds.
 Impress your friends/pets/plants.

-## See some things generated with the language here:
+## See some cool things generated with the language here:

 https://www.weresocool.org/